Answer Natures Call with a View

 On a cloudy day, it’s beautiful to be in there.
 It’s an experience like you’ll never have in your life – sitting on the throne with a 360-degree view of the sky.
 So that’s how it came about.

-The outside experience – chairs, music under the stars and moon provides a cozy, friendly, community feeling that leaves everyone in a laid-back state of mind.
+The outside experience – chairs, music under the stars, and the moon provides a cozy, friendly, community feeling that leaves everyone in a laid-back state of mind.

 The Glass Outhouse Art Gallery is located at 77575 Highway 62, Twenty-nine Palms, California.
 Laurel Seidl can be reached at P. O. Box 2228, 29 Palms, CA 92277.
 Laurel Seidl, owner, and creator of the Glass Outhouse.